 We compare the storage capacity, price, compatibility and feature set of the two popular cloud storage services

-Google Drive and Microsoft OneDrive are the hottest public cloud storage services around, offering customers a decent amount of storage for free, before they have to pay incremental amounts to boost the number of files and folders they can store in the cloud.
+Google Drive and Microsoft OneDrive are two of the most popular public cloud storage services around.
+Both offer users a decent amount of storage for free, and both allow customers to pay incremental amounts to boost the number of files and folders they can store in the cloud.

-Although both have evolved to suit business users as well as consumers, there are still pretty big differences between the two, with varying levels of support offered, different pricing structures and features and functionality.
+Although both have evolved to suit business users as well as consumers, there are still pretty big differences between the two, with varying levels of support offered, different pricing structures, and contrasting features and functionality.

-If you're looking to switch cloud storage providers or you're a newbie and you want to find the service that best suits your business's needs, we've put the two cloud storage services head-to-head, including pricing and capacity, how easy it is to set both up, compatibility with devices, any extra functionality and what you need to think about before deploying either.
+If you're looking to switch cloud storage providers, or you're a newbie and you want to find the service that best suits your businesses' needs, we've pitted the two cloud storage services head-to-head to find out which comes out on top when it comes to pricing and capacity, ease of setup, compatibility with devices, and more.

 Capacity and pricing

-Whether you're a Google business or personal user, you'll automatically get 15GB free storage when you sign up, better than many of its rival cloud storage services.
-Although you'll have to pay to boost that amount Google often runs promotions to get people upping their storage for free in exchange for carrying out tasks (such as by buying a particular Android device, completing a security check or other incentives).
-It also offers limited-time promotions, offering a free upgrade for a certain trial period - so if you're up for a freebie, keep your eyes peeled.
+No matter whether you use Google for personal or business needs, you'll automatically get 15GB free storage when you sign up.
+You'll have to pay to boost that amount, but Google often runs promotions to get people upping their storage for free in exchange for carrying out tasks (such as by buying a particular Android device, completing a security check or other incentives).
+It also offers limited-time promotions, offering a free upgrade for a certain trial period.

-Even if you do need to up your storage and you've exhausted the 'free' ways to increase capacity, the cost is pretty low.
-The company will be introducing its Google One plan in the UK soon, which, when introduced in the US, cut costs for its cloud storage users.
+Even if there are no promotions running and you've exhausted your 'free' 15GB capacitiy, the cost to upgrade is pretty low.
+The company has also introduced its Google One plan in the UK, which cut costs for its cloud storage users.

 The storage you get can be divided between Google Drive, Gmail and Photos, so it might not end up being enough memory, especially if you've had Gmail for a while, but is still nonetheless good to have.

-Microsoft now offers just 5GB of storage (it used to offer 15GB).
-And that's for personal use, there are no free lunches for business users.
-With the personal account, there are referral bonuses that add extra storage.
+Microsoft now offers just 5GB of storage (it used to offer 15GB) for free, and it's only available to those using OneDrive for personal use.
+With a personal account, there are referral bonuses that add extra storage.

-Microsoft offers 1TB for 3.80 per user per month.
-There is unlimited storage for 7.50 per user per month (neither of these plans include Office apps.
-The unlimited storage isn't quite unlimited out of the box.
-You get 5TB and then if you need more, you have to contact Microsoft support.
-If you want Microsoft Office, it costs 9.40 per month (again 1TB of storage per user).
-This also comes with a host of other productivity features.
+Microsoft offers 1TB for £3.80 per user per month, and unlimited storage for £7.50 per user per month.
+Neither of these plans includes access to Office apps, and the unlimited storage isn't quite 'unlimited' out of the box - you get 5TB to begin with, and you'll need to contact Microsoft if you need more.
+If you want Microsoft Office, it costs £9.40 per month (again 1TB of storage per user).
+T

 If you want terabytes of storage space then it will probably be best to choose Microsoft OneDrive.
 However, this is a scenario which seems unlikely for most user accounts so it makes more sense to go with Google Drive.